Code of Conduct

 1.2 Deprecation: Never undermine someone's personality, ethics, or work in the presence of others.
 If you need to discuss a pertinent idea, highlight the efforts put in and the positives before explaining the issues with that work to avoid drama.

 1.3 Sabotage: Never publicly undermine a team leader.
-Instead, if you have an issue with a leader, talk to them or person managing them.
+Instead, if you have an issue with a leader, talk to them or the person managing them.

 • Members of a democratic committee can meet to discuss replacing leadership, focusing on debating the leader's abilities for the productive purpose of finding someone more effective.
 This applies only in democratic teams.